EntelectChallenge/2024-Sproutopia/Sproutopia/GAMERULES.md

 But be careful!
 There are other farmers in Sproutopia, and they might try to hinder you.
 Keep an eye out for them!

 ---
-## The Game

-Sproutopia is the official territorial stylized game for the Entelect Challenge 2024. 🌿

-Sproutopia was once an empty land, waiting for someone to give it life.
-Then came the farmers/ bots , claiming land for their crops to grow.
-The farmers have to work hard to collect as much land as they can before time runs out.

-But be careful!
-There are other farmers in Sproutopia, and they might try to hinder you.
-Keep an eye out for them!

----

 ## General